Q: What are the different types of coronavirus test?

 Q: How accurate is the PCR test?

 A: We perform PCR COVID Testing which has 99.9% accuracy and results can be available in as little as 24 hours.

 Q: Is this a nasal swab?

-Q: Is this the molecular test?
+Q: Is the PCR a molecular test?

 Q: How much will this cost me?